A new Vermeer/Van Meegeren revisited

 Luuk Wilmering

-During the war years, my grandfather became friends with painter Han Van Meegeren.
-Contact between them arose after Van Meegeren bought the house Keizersgracht 321 in 1943, which was a stone's throw from my grandfather's company.
-I don't know exactly what that friendship looked like.
-All I know is that my grandfather had an easy time getting along with others, he was a rather flamboyant man.
+During the Second World War, my grandfather became friends with painter and art forger Han Van Meegeren.
+They got to know each other after Van Meegeren bought the house at Keizersgracht 321 in 1943, which was close to my grandpa's business.
+I don't know exactly what that friendship was like, I only know that my grandfather was quite flamboyant and easy-going with others.

-My grandfather owned a successful clothing company and he loved art.
-In September 1940 he moved the office and showroom to Keizersgracht 278.
+My grandfather had a successful clothing business and he loved art.
+In September 1940, he moved his office and showroom to Keizersgracht 278.
 First under the name Küppers Rokken Industrie, later as Küppers Confection Industry.

-In his showroom he also showed art.
-There were varying paintings from Dutch Romanticism and the Hague School... but according to my mother, my grandfather also showed a painting by Van Meegeren at least once.
-My mother was firmly convinced that it was – as it turned out – a forgery by Vermeer.
-I don't know exactly which painting it was and I don't even know if it is all correct, but I have known this story since my early childhood.
-It came up again and again over the years when painting was discussed in one way or another, or the drawing of Van Meegeren's deer, which hung in my sisters' bedroom.
+He also exhibited art in his showroom.
+Often paintings from the Dutch Romantic period and the Hague School, but according to my mother, my grandfather also exhibited at least one painting by Van Meegeren.
+My mother was convinced that this was a Vermeer forgery, as it later turned out to be.
+I don't know exactly which painting it was, and I don't even know if it's all true, but I've known this story since my early childhood.
+Over the years, it came up again and again whenever painting was discussed in some way, or Van Meegeren's drawing, which hung in my sisters' bedroom.